thales-markets/thales-improvement-proposals/TIPs/TIP-98.md

 ## Motivation

-While I personally still believe and love the idea of permissionless prediction markets, I find that the numbers since Exotic has been released and to date, do not justify further investments into it, especially considering how Overtime fared in comparison.
+While I personally still believe and love the idea of permissionless parimutuel prediction markets, I find that the numbers since Exotic has been released and to date, do not justify further investments into it, especially considering how Overtime fared in comparison.

 Exotic:
 6 months